23andMe Holding Co (ME) Shares Plummet Below 1-Year High - News Heater

-The stock of 23andMe Holding Co (NASDAQ: ME) has decreased by -4.63 when compared to last closing price of 0.84.Despite this, the company has seen a loss of -11.43% in its stock price over the last five trading days.
+23andMe Holding Co (NASDAQ: ME) has experienced a decline in its stock price by -3.10 compared to its previous closing price of 0.66.
+However, the company has seen a fall of -21.48% in its stock price over the last five trading days.
 Fox Business reported 2024-01-03 that Home DNA testing firm 23andMe is placing the blame on customers who reused login credentials for a cyber incident in which 6.9 million customers’ data was exposed.

 Is It Worth Investing in 23andMe Holding Co (NASDAQ: ME) Right Now?